ipduh/monroe-explorer/README.md

       Logs
         container system and network info and setup, and the container's public IP address(es)
-        without relying on the MONROE 'metadata'.
+        without relying on the MONROE 'Metadata'.

       Runs and logs output of
         network probes for numbers and names set in its config, viz: